atolye15/checklist/checklists/coding-life-cycle-of-a-jira-issue.md

 - [ ] Check that everything is working as mentioned on acceptance criteria via E2E or manually

-- [ ] Make sure that there is no, any linting or formatting error
+- [ ] Make sure that there is no linting or formatting error

 - [ ] Make sure you aren't below the coverage threshold

 - [ ] Push your changes

 - [ ] Create a new PR
 You may mention the issue name on PR title

 - [ ] Assign relevant people to PR